PrestonFurulie/PrestonFurulie/README.md

 </div>

-**Hey there!
 My name is Preston Furulie.
 I'm an up-and-coming CEO who is passionate about adding value to your company!
 Curating scalable, secure and most importantly, high-performance applications is my specialty.
 With my experience in high-profile, multi-million dollar projects at TSMC, NASA and the Nat.
 Science Foundation, I possess a wide range of skills: